cirosantilli/git-tutorial/index.md

     use the standard repos generated in [test repos]

-- visualize the commit tree whenever you don't know what is going on.
+- visualize *everything* the commit tree whenever you don't know what is going on.

-    once you see the tree, and how to modify it, everything falls into place!
+    Once you see the tree, and how to modify it, everything falls into place!

 #setup

 Before anything else install git.

-On on ubuntu:
+On on Ubuntu for example do:

-    sudo aptitude insatll git
+    sudo apt-get insatll git

 Next configure git:

     git config --global user.name "Ciro Duran Santilli" git config --global user.email "ciro@mail.com"

-You will also want to install a local gui git viewer:
+You will also want to install a local GUI git viewer:

-    sudo aptitude insatll gitk
+    sudo apt-get insatll gitk

-It makes it easy to see certain things
+It makes it easier to see the version tree.

 #repository

-Git works inside the dirs you tell it to work.
+Git works inside the directories you tell it to work.

-Those dirs are called *repositories*, *repo* for short.
+Those directories are called *repositories*, *repo* for short.

 To create a new repo, use [init].

-To copy an existin repo, use [clone].
-No need to init it after you clone it.
+To copy an existing repo, use [clone].
+No need to `git init` it after you clone it.

 To transform a repo into a non repo, remove the `.git` dir (and maybe other files like `.gitignore`)